eporetsky/PanPPI/README.md

 # Running the analysis workflow

 We developed a [standalone web-application](https://github.com/eporetsky/PanPPI/tree/main/Dash) using the Python Dash package.
 Additional details are available within the the linked folder.
-Briefly, to get the package to run, move the content of the zipped analysis results file into the `Dash/` directory and nevigate in your terminal window to the folder using the following commands:
+Briefly, to get the package to run, move the content of the zipped analysis results file into the `Dash/` directory, nevigate in your terminal window to the folder, and run the following commands:

 ```
 conda activate panppi